winstonpuckett/WinstonPuckett.PipeExtensions/README.md

 # Summary

-This package provides a basic forward pipe operator like would be common in a functional language.
+This package provides a basic forward pipe operator.
 This is a commonly requested language feature in C#, but appears to not currently be on the schedule.

 Here are currently open tickets requesting the feature:
 - [C# ticket #74](https://github.com/dotnet/csharplang/discussions/74)